elsei123/animenexus/docs/ux1/Agile_Workflow_&_UX_Design_Documentation.md

   - Task 1.3.3: Create `post_confirm_delete.html` for confirmation prompt.

 #### Epic 2: User Management

 - **US2.1**: As a new user, I want to sign up with email, name, and date of birth so that I can create an account.

+  **Acceptance Criteria:**
+  - Given I provide valid registration details, when I submit the form, then my account is created and I’m logged in automatically.
+  - Given I enter invalid or duplicate data, when I submit the form, then I see clear error messages without losing my input.

+  **Tasks:**
   - Task 2.1.1: Extend `UserCreationForm` to `SignUpForm`.
   - Task 2.1.2: Develop `signup` view and `signup.html` template.
   - Task 2.1.3: Implement automatic login after successful registration.

 - **US2.2**: As an authenticated user, I want to log in/out and view my profile so that I can access personalized features.

+  **Acceptance Criteria:**
+  - Given I have a valid account, when I log in, then I am redirected to my profile page.
+  - Given I am logged in, when I log out, then my session ends and I see a confirmation message.
+  - Given I visit my profile for the first time, when no `Profile` exists, then one is automatically created.

+  **Tasks:**
   - Task 2.2.1: Configure `LoginView` and `LogoutView` in URLs.
   - Task 2.2.2: Create `login.html` and `signup.html` templates with clear navigation.
   - Task 2.2.3: Build `profile` view that auto-creates a `Profile` if missing.

 #### Epic 3: UI & Theming
 - **US3.1**: As a mobile user, I want a collapsible menu so I can navigate easily on small screens.

+  **Acceptance Criteria:**
+  - Given I am on a small screen, when I click the nav toggle button, then the menu expands/collapses with updated ARIA attributes.

+  **Tasks:**
   - Task 3.1.1: Implement `#nav-toggle` button and `initNavToggle` function in JS.
   - Task 3.1.2: Style `.nav__list` for mobile via media queries.

 - **US3.2**: As a user, I want to switch between light and dark modes with clear feedback.

+  **Acceptance Criteria:**
+  - Given my system preference is dark mode, when I first visit the site, then dark mode is applied automatically.
+  - Given I toggle the theme button, when I refresh the page, then my preference persists via `localStorage`.

+  **Tasks:**
   - Task 3.2.1: Add `#theme-toggle` button with appropriate ARIA labels.
   - Task 3.2.2: Implement `initThemeToggle` function using `localStorage`.

+ ### MoSCoW Summary
+- **MUST:** US1.1, US1.3, US2.1, US2.2, US3.1
+- **SHOULD:** US1.2, US3.2
+- **COULD:** Future profile enhancements, advanced search

 ### 1.3 Board Mapping